 Some homeowners association members can go a little overboard when enforcing the rules.
 This could definitely interfere with your enjoyment of your property and add a lot of aggravation to your life.
 Again, ask your realtor what they’ve heard about living in that community before

 A Clever Partner Agent has the experience to advise buyers and sellers about whether an HOA’s rules are reasonable or legal.
-If you’re buying, they even offer a Home Buyer Rebate to help offset the cost of your first year’s dues.
 If it’s time for you to sell a house governed by an HOA, or you’re thinking of buying in a neighborhood which has one, reach out to get connected with a Clever Partner Agent today.